pyiron/executorlib/README.md

 subprocess running the [`mpi4py.futures.MPIPoolExecutor`](https://mpi4py.readthedocs.io/en/stable/mpi4py.futures.html#mpipoolexecutor).
 So by increasing the number of workers, by setting the `max_workers` parameter the `pympipool.Pool` can scale the execution of serial python functions beyond a single compute node.
 For MPI parallel python functions the `pympipool.MPISpawnPool` is derived from the `pympipool.Pool` and uses `MPI_Spawn()` to execute those.
+For more details see below.
 * `pympipool.Executor`: The easiest way to execute MPI parallel python functions right next to serial python functions is the `pympipool.Executor`.
 It implements the executor interface defined by the [`concurrent.futures.Executor`](https://docs.python.org/3/library/concurrent.futures.html#module-concurrent.futures).
 So functions are submitted to the `pympipool.Executor` using the `submit()` function, which returns an [`concurrent.futures.Future`](https://docs.python.org/3/library/concurrent.futures.html#future-objects) object.
-With these [`concurrent.futures.Future`](https://docs.python.org/3/library/concurrent.futures.html#future-objects) objects asynchronous workflows can constructed which periodically check if the computation is completed `done()` and then query the results using the `result()` function.
+With these [`concurrent.futures.Future`](https://docs.python.org/3/library/concurrent.futures.html#future-objects) objects asynchronous workflows can be constructed which periodically check if the computation is completed `done()` and then query the results using the `result()` function.
 The limitation of the `pympipool.Executor` is lack of load balancing, each `pympipool.Executor` acts as a serial first in first out (FIFO) queue.
 So it is the task of the user to balance the load of many different tasks over multiple `pympipool.Executor` instances.